-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Site specific discussions with landowners/promoters and agencies in relation to specific sites and locations.
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019 - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy. - Site specific discussions with landowners/promoters and agencies in relation to specific sites and locations.

-- 3.233 There is a wealth of existing green infrastructure across the borough in both the rural and urban areas which is described in more detail in the Green Infrastructure Framework, but elements of GI that characterise the borough include: - Extensive areas of ancient woodland (16.3% land cover for the borough)

-- Large blocks of forested land with public access at Bedgebury, Pembury, Cranbrook and Benenden - Around 40 sites designated as Historic Park and Garden that contain extensive areas of parkland and gardens - Large areas of Common land at Royal Tunbridge Wells and Rusthall, Southborough and Lamberhurst the Down - More than 4,000 hectares of land designated for its value to wildlife - Significant rivers and streams including the Bewl and Teise which cut through the borough and the Rivers Medway and Rother bordering the borough and drainage channels such as the Hmmer Stream and Hexden Channel - An intricate network of steep sided and wooded gill stream across the High Weald - A high density of ponds (many of historic origin) and a number of notable modern ornamental/fishing lakes - Townscape with extensive tree cover from gardens and street trees
+- 3.234 There is a wealth of existing green infrastructure across the borough in both the rural and urban areas which is described in more detail in the Green Infrastructure Framework, but elements of GI that characterise the borough include: - Extensive areas of ancient woodland (16.3% land cover for the borough) - Large blocks of forested land with public access at Bedgebury, Pembury, Cranbrook and Benenden - Around 40 sites designated as Historic Park and Garden that contain extensive areas of parkland and gardens - Large areas of Common land at Royal Tunbridge Wells and Rusthall, Southborough and Lamberhurst the Down - More than 4,000 hectares of land designated for its value to wildlife - Significant rivers and streams including the Bewl and Teise which cut through the borough and the Rivers Medway and Rother bordering the borough and drainage channels such as the Hammer Stream and Hexden Channel - An intricate network of steep sided and wooded gill stream across the High Weald - A high density of ponds (many of historic origin) and a number of notable modern ornamental/fishing lakes - Townscape with extensive tree cover from gardens and street trees

-- 3.234 The provision of GI is encompassed in many different elements and is an integral part of many of the proposals in the Draft Local Plan and reflected within this IDP.
+- 3.235 The provision of GI is encompassed in many different elements and is an integral part of many of the proposals in the Local Plan and reflected within this IDP.
 The provision of GI in relation to parks, play spaces and sports pitches is set out in Theme 7: Sport and Recreation of this IDP.
 Other planned provision of infrastructure that may also deliver GI included flood mitigation measures and surface water management as set out in Theme 4: Water of this IDP.
-Also, improvements to walking and cycling as set out in Theme 1: Transport. - 3.235 The proposals for more general GI improvements are set out in the Council's Green Infrastructure Framework.
+Also, improvements to walking and cycling as set out in Theme 1: Transport. - 3.236 The proposals for more general GI improvements are set out in the Council's Green Infrastructure Framework.

-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan

-- 3.236 To accommodate the amount of planned growth whilst protecting and enhancing the existing GI and to maximise opportunities for new GI there will need to be a strong policy framework as part of all new development.
-This will require a set of policies and supporting guidance for GI specifically but requiring support from allied policies including those for landscape, biodiversity, flooding and drainage. - 3.237 Policies in relation to parks and sports provision will also have their effect but a new and significant policy is that for net gain for biodiversity which not only adds greater weight to the protection and enhancement of GI features but may also through biodiversity offsetting provide for new areas of land to be put aside specifically for biodiversity.
-These policies are all set out within the Draft Local Plan.
+3.237 To accommodate the amount of planned growth whilst protecting and enhancing the existing GI and to maximise opportunities for new GI there will need to be a strong policy framework as part of all new development.
+This will require a set of policies and supporting guidance for GI specifically but requiring support from allied policies including those for landscape, biodiversity, flooding and drainage.

-3.238 Further guidance and information will be found in the Draft Green Infrastructure Framework and the net gain for biodiversity policy will in future be supported by more detailed guidance/Supplementary Planning Document.
+- 3.238 Policies in relation to parks and sports provision will also have their effect but a new and significant policy is that for net gain for biodiversity which not only adds greater weight to the protection and enhancement of GI features but may also through biodiversity offsetting provide for new areas of land to be put aside specifically for biodiversity.
+These policies are all set out within the Local Plan. - 3.239 Further guidance and information will be found in the Draft Green Infrastructure Framework and the net gain for biodiversity policy will in future be supported by more detailed guidance/Supplementary Planning Document.